What is the Difference Between Forms 1094-C and 1095-C?

 The statement provides details about:

-- and the months of the year when the coverage was available
+- Months of the year when the coverage was available

 All employees eligible for coverage should get a 1095-C, regardless of whether they actually participate in the employer’s health plan.
 The forms became mandatory with the 2015 tax year.